International Students (F1-Visa) International Students (F1-Visa)

 FCC highly recommends completing the steps in order

-Step two: Local sponsor submits the I-134 Affidavit of Support - a statement of financial resources including the amount and source of support for the prospective student, ie: bank statement or bank letter, and copy of government-issued photo ID, via mail or email to the FCC Admissions Department.
-The College is unable to provide scholarship assistance to international student applicants.
+**The College is unable to provide scholarship assistance to international student applicants.
 The estimated minimum cost of tuition, fees, books, health and living expenses per year is $26,000.
-Students attending the College on the F1 Visa will be classified as out-of-state residents for tuition purposes while at FCC.
-(F1 students are required to be enrolled full time with a minimum of 12 credits in the Spring term and a minimum of 12 credits in the Fall term).
-Instructions for I-134 Affidavit of Support are available to students from the U.S. Department of Homeland Security.
+Students attending the College on the F-1 Visa will be classified as out-of-state residents for tuition purposes while at FCC.
+(F-1 students are required to be enrolled full time with a minimum of 12 credits in the Spring term and a minimum of 12 credits in the Fall term).
+Instructions for I-134 – Declaration of Financial Support

 Note: Proof of financial support must be resubmitted for extension of the I-20 form.